JensRantil/jensrantil.github.io/content/pages/about-me.md

 [frontpage]: /

-Finally, opinions expressed on this website are solely my own and do not necessarily express the views or opinions of my employer.
+Finally, opinions expressed on this website are solely my own and do not necessarily express the views or opinions of my employer or customers.